Site Contributors

 MJB – Michael J. Birnie allowed us to post his English translation of the Church of the East’s councils of 410, 420 and 424 (part of his unpublished translation of the entire Synodicon Orientale).
 He has served since 1969 as pastor of St. Thomas’ Parish (Seattle, Washington), affiliated with the Chaldean Catholic Church.

 PSAM – Peter S.A.
-Metzger (Research Assistant August 2010 – June 2011) is a student at Wisconsin Lutheran Seminary from Gladwin, Michigan.
-He holds a Bachelor of Arts degree from Martin Luther College.
-As Research Assistant, Peter contributed in compiling the encyclopedic list of Councils and Creeds and translating a number of the Marcellus of Ancyra Fragments.
+Metzger (2010-2011 Research Assistant) from Gladwin MI, worked on the site while a student at Wisconsin Lutheran Seminary.
+He holds a B.A. degree from Martin Luther College and has sinced earned his M. Div. from WLS.
+Peter contributed to the encyclopedic list of Councils and Creeds and translated a number of the Marcellus of Ancyra Fragments.

 RMS – Rachael M. Schuman is from Paris, Illinois.
-She graduated from Wisconsin Lutheran College in May, 2008 with a Bachelor of Arts in Communication and an art minor.
-For her final project in the 2007 Fourth Century Christianity elective, she compiled information on Egyptian Monasticism focusing mostly on the Pachomian Rule.
+She graduated from Wisconsin Lutheran College in 2008 with a B.A. in communication and an art minor.
+She compiled information on Egyptian Monasticism focusing mostly on the Pachomian Rule.

-SMT – Shannon M. Turner (Webmaster August 2009-present) is from West Bend, WI.
-She is a Senior at Wisconsin Lutheran College and is working towards a BA in European History and a German minor.
-Her contributions to the website include a list of Syriac authors, conciliar creeds of the fourth century, and documents concerning the Meletian schism, as well as a brief biography on Phoebadius of Agen.
+SMT – Shannon M. Turner (Webmaster August 2009-May 2012) is from West Bend, WI.
+She graduated in 2012 with a B.A. in history from WLC; she went on to earn her Ph.D. in the medieval history program at The Ohio State University.
+Her contributions to the website include a list of Syriac authorsconciliar creeds of the fourth century, and documents concerning the Melitian schism, as well as brief biographies of several fourth century writers.

 No Responses yet